comerforda/Projects/README.md

   - NetworkedMapReduce:\
     A different execution of the MapReduce program with intra-process communication over a TCP/IP network.\
     Subjects: Client/Server, TCP/IP networking, Multi-threading, process spawning, concurrency/synchronization.\

+## earthquakes (C++):
+  * This program was an exercise in low-level graphics programming.
+It creates a detailed sphere mesh, maps a high-res bitmap image of Earth to the mesh, then interfaces with public data from NASA of every earthquake reading since 1910.
+It iterates through each year up to the 2000s and displays every earthquake that happened in the last year at it's corresponding location on the globe.
+  * The code to interface to the NASA earthquake data was provided.

+## Text Rain (Java - Processing):
+  * An interactable graphics program written in the Java-based Processing environment.
+Letters fall from the top of a webcam like rain and you can lift them up/move them around with your body.

+## Car Soccer (C++):
+  * A small game based off Rocket League made as an introduction to the MinGfx graphics toolkit, utilizing the OpenGL API.
+    Drive a car around and hit a soccer ball into a goal with realistic simulated physics.

 ## Advanced Programming Principles (Csci 2041) (Language: Ocaml)
   - tautology.ml: